Jannat Zubair Rahmani

 Jannat Zubair Rahmani (born 29 August 2001) is an Indian actress who predominantly acts in Hindi-language television shows and films.
-She is best known for portraying Kashi in Kashi – Ab Na Rahe Tera Kagaz Kora, Phulwa in Phulwa and Pankti in Tu Aashiqui.
+She is best known for portraying Kashi in Kashi – Ab Na Rahe Tera Kagaz Kora, Phulwa in Phulwa, and Pankti in Tu Aashiqui.
 In 2022, Rahmani participated on Colors TV's stunt-based show Fear Factor: Khatron Ke Khiladi 12, where she finished at 4th place.

 Early life and education

 Rahmani was born to Zubair Ahmad Rahmani and Nazneen Zubair Rahmani on 29 August 2001 in Mumbai.

 In 2019, Zubair scored 81% in her class XII HSC boards.
-She is currently pursuing graduation from a private college in Kandivali, Mumbai.
+She pursued graduation from a private college in Kandivali, Mumbai.